Caiit/Personal_Teaching_Aid/PROGRESS.md

 ## 17-03-2017
 Incorporated the latest ProblemGenerator into Electron so the basic program fully works now.
 Also prevented the possibility of getting the same problems in a set of questions.

+## 20-03-2017
+Tested facial and speech recognition for the evaluation.
+Implemented the feedback functionality, the program now trains at the end if a new user was added and the rest of the program now starts after adding a new user.

+Implement:
+- Robot says "I don't know you yet"
+- English language option?